 – Quartier Harlem

 It was an astonishing bit of news that came from the street fighter.
 She had come full circle to a place where music was the universal healer replacing angry confrontation on the hard childhood turf.

 In the hub of Harlem’s jazz universe, she was showcasing budding musical talent.
 Transformed into a nurturer of musicians–mother to the Muse, she shared a common pursuit that brought us together.

 To wrap up a very long-winded story that had an O’Henry twist, I contacted Sandy by e-mail some 50 plus years after our coming to blows, and described at length how I still carried anger in my heart about our fight.

 “Yes, I was that girl who never had a fight.”
 (Did she mean that she had to have one to mark her territory in a new neighborhood?)

 “Thank God, your mother was the wise one and invited us up,” she continued.
 “Shirley, so sorry for that behavior but we didn’t get into it, and I’m very happy because you probably would have kicked my butt! …”

 She signed off with:

 “We’re having a great time, but dealing with artists is not easy.
 I have my days with ya’ll but it’s beautiful.
-Should you come to NY, please give me a call or come by…
+Should you come to NYC, please give me a call or come by…

 “Shirley, I’m happy that you are doing well, and that music is your love.
 Take care and hope to hear more.
 Love ya, Sandy.”

 I noticed that she had included me in the “Y’all” universe of musicians.
-I was no longer a boxing ring contender.
+I was no longer a gang assault victim.